jpramirez/assessments/fullstack-typescript/readme.md

     - The results will be fetched from the GitHub API & cache it for atleast 2 hours.
     * [GitHub Search API Docs](https://developer.github.com/v3/search/)
 2.  "/api/clear-cache" : Clear Backend Caching
+3. Implement API Token to authenticate and search for Private repositories.

 Here are some of the items that you should take care of